jhapappu7165/Codepath_2/README.md

-# Web Development Project 2 - Nepal Heritage Flashcards
+# Web Development Project 3 - Nepal Heritage Flashcards (Part 2)

 Submitted by: **Pappu Jha**

-This web app: **A React-based flashcards app to explore and learn about Nepal’s World Heritage Sites.
-The app displays questions about famous sites, and lets the user flip the card to view the answer.
-Users can cycle through random cards to test their knowledge.**
+This web app: **A React-based flashcards app designed to help users explore and learn about the 10 official UNESCO World Heritage Sites of Nepal.
+Users can test their knowledge by entering answers, flip cards to see correct answers, navigate through the cards in order, shuffle them, and track their correct-answer streak.**

 Time spent: **2** hours spent in total